e3mandle6n1/picnic/README.md

 ```

 ### Advanced JSON Handling
-For more complex or verbose JSON payloads, this solution can benefit from the [Apex JPath](https://github.com/e3mandle6n1/apex-jpath) unlocked package - a comprehensive library for handling dynamic JSON data within the Salesforce Apex environment.
-This library provides powerful JSON traversal capabilities for scenarios requiring advanced data extraction and manipulation.
+For more complex or verbose JSON payloads, this solution can benefit from the [Apex JPath](https://github.com/e3mandle6n1/apex-jpath) unlocked package - a comprehensive library for handling dynamic JSON in Apex.

 ## 🚦 Error Handling